 4 Things to Keep in Mind when Travelling with a Roof Box

 Once you have everything loaded in an effective way, you can safely head out on the road.
 However, there are also a number of things that you will want to keep in mind as you are traveling.
 Remembering all of the following tips will help you save on gas and avoid costly mistakes.

 Remember that once you add a storage box to the top of your car, you may not be able to access all of the places that you could before.
 You might want to keep this in mind when you are entering parking garages, residential garages or carports, and even drive-thru restaurants.

 In most cases, you will probably be fine but if your storage box is particularly tall, you should be careful to avoid damaging your car or another object.

 2. Know the weather conditions

 If you weren’t planning on wrapping items in plastic or strapping your cargo box, you may change your mind once you check the weather.
-If the weather on the way to your destination calls for heavy windows or rains, you can prepare for these conditions before you leave rather than get caught by surprise and potentially run into problems.
+If the weather on the way to your destination calls for heavy winds or rains, prepare before you leave rather than getting caught by surprise and potentially running into problems.